andres-erbsen/dename-writeup/dename.md

 and deliberately introduce requests that conflict with a particular user's requests.
 To prevent this, the requests are hashed before they are broadcast using the verified broadcast protocol and actual requests are only revealed after every server has announced the hash of their proposed changes.
-Because of this, all changes a server proposes must be independent of the ones proposed by other servers because it only gets to observe the other proposals after broadcasting its own.
+Therefore, all changes a server proposes must be independent of the ones proposed by other servers because it only gets to observe the other proposals after broadcasting its own.
 To spread out network load, the current implementation actually pushes encrypted requests to other servers before having received